 There’s a lot of shorelines to see and if you don’t have the time to dawdle, hop on the 750 horsepower jet boat with VI Jet Boat Tours and cover a lot of ground.

-A great mix of sightseeing and thrill-seeking as you cruise around St Thomas faster than everyone else!
+It’s a great mix of sightseeing and thrill-seeking, as you cruise around St. Thomas faster than everyone else!

 27 – Escape the crowds at Honeymoon Beach

-Head down to the cruise terminal at Charlotte Amalie and hop on a $10 water ferry to Honeymoon Beach to find a secluded paradise.
+Head down to the cruise terminal at Charlotte Amalie and hop on a water ferry for $10 to Honeymoon Beach to find a secluded paradise.

-One of the most peaceful beaches in the St Thomas area, you’ll struggle to find a better spot to finish your book in the sunshine!
+It’s one of the most peaceful beaches in the St. Thomas area, you’ll struggle to find a better spot to finish your book in the sunshine!

 28 – Roam free through Emancipation Garden